-We do not knowingly act as the controller of any ‘special category’ personal data, i.e. information about your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership(s), genetic or biometric data, or information about your sexual orientation or sex life.
-If you believe that we hold any such ‘special category’ personal data about you, please contact us immediately using the contact details provided in section 2 above and we will immediately delete this.
+We do not handle any ‘special category’ personal information (i.e. information about racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership(s), genetic or biometric data, or information about sexual orientation or sex life) of our Brand Customers.

 Additional personal information about creators

-Our Brand Customers who operate e-commerce stores use our Services to pull information from their e-commerce stores concerning their own customers and to identify potential creators whom those Brand Customers could approach from the list of those customers (“Potential Creators”).
-In order to identify Potential Creators, those Brand Customers instruct us to perform ‘web scraping’, whereby we pull and index publicly available personal information from the Internet about Potential Influencers.
+Our Brand Customers who operate e-commerce stores use our Services to identify potential creators whom those Brand Customers could approach (“Potential Creators”).
+In order to identify Potential Creators, those Brand Customers instruct us to pull and index publicly available personal information from content-sharing platforms about Potential Creators.

-Information about Potential Creators that we may gather, organize, and store on behalf of our Brand Customers in providing our Services to Brand Customers include name(s), email address(es), handles of and posts on their social media and content-sharing platform accounts (such as Facebook, Twitter, Instagram, Snap, YouTube, Vimeo and Pinterest) and follower/subscriber counts, work and/or education history, relationship status, profile pictures and any photographs, or audiovisual media made publicly available online that may feature the relevant Potential Influencer, current state/country and/or town/city of residence, language spoken, content of press articles relating to the relevant Potential Influencer, and other information made publicly available online by that Potential Influencer.
+Information about Potential Creators that we may gather, organise, and store on behalf of our Brand Customers in providing our Services to Brand Customers include name(s), email address(es), handles of and posts on their social media and content-sharing platform accounts (such as Facebook, Twitter, Instagram, Snap, YouTube, Vimeo and Pinterest) and follower/subscriber counts, work and/or education history, relationship status, profile pictures and any photographs, or audiovisual media made publicly available online that may feature the relevant Potential Creator, current state/country and/or town/city of residence, language spoken, content of press articles relating to the relevant Potential Creator, and other information made publicly available online by that Potential Creator.

-Although we are the controller of your information that we process if you are a Brand Customer or Creator Customer, we are not a controller of information about Potential Influencers that we gather, organize, and store when providing our Services to Brand Customers.
-In those circumstances, the Brand Customers who have instructed us to undertake web scraping on their behalf are the controllers of that information.
-This is because the web scraping is done for the Brand Customers’ purposes and not our own purposes.
+Although we are the controller of your information that we process if you are a Brand Customer or Creator Customer, we are not a controller of information about Potential Creators that we gather, organise, and store when providing our Services to Brand Customers.
+In those circumstances, we do this for the Brand Customers’ purposes and not our own purposes.

-This means that, if you think we are processing personal information about you in your capacity as a Potential Creator, you should direct any queries or concerns about how your personal information is handled in this way to the relevant Brand Customer, since we are simply processing that information on that Brand Customer’s behalf.
-If you are a Potential Influencer and are concerned about any personal information that we obtain via web scraping, please note that this information could be found by anybody with access to the Internet and, in the case of information gathered from your social media and content-sharing platforms, you have ultimate control over what information you choose to make publicly available on those platforms.
+If you are a Potential Creator and are concerned about any personal information that we obtain about you, please note that this information could be found by anybody with access to the Internet and, in the case of information gathered from your social media and content-sharing platforms.
+You have ultimate control over what information you choose to make publicly available on those platforms.

 We will only collect and process personal data about where we have a lawful basis to do so, i.e. where: